poojari1146/Solar-Power-Smart-Investment-/README.md

 To evaluate whether investing in solar panels is a financially viable and sustainable option for Delta Warehousing LLC, considering cost, energy savings, environmental impact, and risk.

 📌 Project Steps
-I have followed a structured decision analysis approach broken into the following components:
-1️⃣ Objective Hierarchy
+I have followed a structured decision analysis approach broken into the following components:/n 1️⃣ Objective Hierarchy
 We established a clear multi-level objective hierarchy:
 Primary Goal: Minimize energy costs while promoting sustainability.
-Sub-goals: Ensure reliability, maintain business continuity, minimize risk, and reduce dependence on fossil fuels.
-2️⃣ Influence Diagram
+Sub-goals: Ensure reliability, maintain business continuity, minimize risk, and reduce dependence on fossil fuels./n 2️⃣ Influence Diagram
 We developed an influence diagram to identify all key variables and relationships:
 Decision: Invest in solar panels or not
 Uncertainties: Solar energy production, electricity rates, installation costs
-Outcomes: Annual savings, ROI, emissions avoided
+Outcomes: Annual savings, ROI, emissions avoided/n
 3️⃣ Decision Tree
 We structured the problem into a decision tree to visualize decision paths and outcomes under uncertainty.
 It helped us:
 Quantify monetary values
-Assign probabilities to solar efficiency and pricing scenarios Identify optimal decision paths
+Assign probabilities to solar efficiency and pricing scenarios Identify optimal decision paths/n
 4️⃣ Risk Profile
 We computed the risk profile for each decision alternative (invest vs. not invest):
 Plotted expected monetary values (EMV)
-Highlighted trade-offs between cost savings and uncertainty Found that the solar option had higher expected value with moderate risk 5️⃣ Sensitivity Analysis
+Highlighted trade-offs between cost savings and uncertainty Found that the solar option had higher expected value with moderate risk/n 5️⃣ Sensitivity Analysis
 We explored how outcomes vary based on changes in key variables:
 Solar panel efficiency
 Installation cost per watt
 Government incentives
 Electricity price escalation
-→ This step helped us pinpoint critical variables impacting the decision.
-6️⃣ Monte Carlo Simulation
+→ This step helped us pinpoint critical variables impacting the decision./n 6️⃣ Monte Carlo Simulation
 We ran simulations to model the uncertainty of real-world outcomes:
 Used probability distributions for uncertain inputs Simulated thousands of outcomes
-Gained insight into most likely cost savings
+Gained insight into most likely cost savings/n
 7️⃣ Value of Information
 We calculated the Expected Value of Perfect Information (EVPI):
 Assessed whether more research (e.g., site surveys) would significantly improve decision-making